-Most shower heads require Teflon tape to seal the threads.
+Most shower heads require Thread seal tape to seal the threads.
 99% of the time, it's included in the shower head package.
 If it's not included, you can grab some at any local hardware store for $1-2 per roll.

-There are shower heads that do not require Teflon tape.
+There are shower heads that do not require Thread seal tape.
 Instead, these shower heads utilize black rubber washers.

 For fixed shower heads, the rubber washer is usually pre-installed inside of the shower head threads - often with an embedded screen to filter out debris.
 For hand held shower heads, you'll find two rubber washers to install the hose, in addition to the pre-installed washer inside the shower head holder bracket.